 For clots in the leg, like DVT, symptoms usually include swelling, pain and redness or warmth.

-For coronary thrombosis, the symptoms include severe pain and pressure in the chest and arm, shortness of breath and sweating.
+For coronary thrombosis, the common symptoms include severe pain and pressure in the chest and arm, shortness of breath and sweating.

 How are blood clots treated?